EHB-TI/web-app-acces-denied/README.md

   * Avoiding that too many actions or functions or triggered inside one function or scope.
   * Never comment code -> commented-out code can be destructive
-  * Always provide descriptive-naming for variables
+  * Always provide descriptive naming for variables
   * Writing code will have different parts: code review and code testing will be a part of it!
   * Avoid hardcoding

 What we will do to avoid mistakes
 <hr>

-  * Visual demonstration using whiteboard, lucidchart and mockups or wireframes
+  * Visual demonstration using Whiteboard, Lucidchart, and mockups or wireframes
-  * Write comments in the code, only for documentation purpose, it should not contain code.
+  * Write comments in the code, only for documentation purposes, it should not contain code.
-  * During the development activly use the debugger and console logs.
+  * During the development actively use the debugger and console logs.
 Not in production mode!
   * When an error occurs, we will communicate that to the whole team.
-  * We will use github for Version Control.
+  * We will use GitHub for Version Control.
 We will use protected branches and use .env files to keep variables locally.
   * We will try to use a form of automated testing.

 To be able to exploit code issues is a difficult task.
 The attacker will typically exploit vulnerabilities in this category by supplying carefully crafted inputs to the victim.
 Typical types of attacks will exploit memory leaks and buffer overflows.
 Some vulnerabilities are hard to detect and the impact of such attacks are most likely not critical, but they can still deal a great amount of damage to the system.
-> Being aware of this threads is important as a developper.
+> Being aware of these threads is important as a developer.

 #### Reverse engineering
 <hr>